-The situation is a prescription for lots of stress and plenty of sleepless nights.
-If you are facing bills that are forcing you into debt or perhaps considering bankruptcy, then it’s the right time to speak with a medical bills negotiation attorney.
+This situation causes lots of stress and many sleepless nights.
+If medical bills are forcing you into debt or you are considering bankruptcy, then it’s the right time to speak with a medical bills negotiation attorney.

 Anyone who has battled an illness or been the victim of an accident knows how incredibly expensive medical care is in the U.S. A simple broken arm can easily cost $3,000 or more to treat.
-Staying in a hospital frequently costs $3,500 per day, and if you have a heart attack, the bill could easily run $20,000 or more.
+Staying in a hospital frequently costs $3,500 per day, and if you have a heart attack, the bill could quickly run up to $20,000 or more.

 Of course, health insurance does help to defray these costs, but it typically covers only a portion of the expenses.